Brandon Gomes: Pitching style

-Baseball coach and executive
+Baseball executive

-Los Angeles Dodgers organization

-After his release from the Cubs, he joined the Los Angeles Dodgers organization as pitching coordinator of performance, part of the player development department.
-On December 1, 2017, he was promoted to director of player development.
+After his release from the Cubs, Gomes reached out to Los Angeles Dodgers President of Baseball Operations Andrew Friedman, who had signed him with the Rays, and inquired about a job.
+Friedman hired him as a pitching coordinator.
+On December 1, 2017, he was promoted to director of player development, replacing Gabe Kapler, who left to manage the Philadelphia Phillies.

-Gomes was promoted to vice president and assistant general manager on March 17, 2019.
-On January 18, 2022, the Dodgers promoted Gomes to the position of general manager.
+Gomes was promoted to vice president and assistant general manager on March 17, 2019 and then, on January 18, 2022, to the position of general manager.
 Gomes cited his experience as an average player subject to several transactions throughout his career as instrumental to increasing his interest about the work of baseball executives.